multiscale/muscle3/docs/source/fortran_api.rst

     you should call this function to shut down the instance before stopping the program.
 This makes debugging easier.

+    MPI-based compute elements may either call this function in all processes, or only in the root process (as passed to the constructor).

     :p LIBMUSCLE_Instance self: The instance to shut down.
     :p character message: An error message describing the problem encountered.